Characterizing Regular Lagrangians by Lefschetz Fibration: Main Theorem

 In this section we prove \ref{Main}.
 As in the previous section we consider $s$ for large values of $k$.
 So $\mathcal{Z}(s)$ is a symplectic submanifold and hence $s^{-1}(z)$ for $z$ close to $0$ is also symplectic.
 This forms a tubular neighborhood of $\mathcal{Z}(s)$. \\

 Now we consider the $p_1\in L$ the center of the first chart in the construction of $s$ as in the previous section.
-Obviously it is a singularity for $s$ and now we'll figure out the stable manifold corresponding to the vector field $X_{Im \log s}$, the Hamiltonian vector field corresponding to $Im \log s=Arg(s)$.
+Obviously it is a singularity for $s$ and now we'll figure out the stable manifold corresponding to the vector field $X_{Im \log s}$, the Hamiltonian vector field corresponding to $Im \log s=Arg(s)$ (similar idea has been used in \cite{Pardon} as we have mentioned in the introduction).
 But before we do so let us show that it is a hyperbolic zero for $X_{Im \log s}$.

 \begin{proposition} $p_1\in L\subset W$ is a hyperbolic zero for $X_{Im \log s}=X_{\theta},\ where\ \theta=Arg(s)$ and the tangent space to the stable manifold is given by $\{x_j=y_j:j=1,...,n\}$ at $p_1$.
 Moreover on the set $\beta_1=constant\neq 0$ the stable manifold is given by $\{x_j=y_j:j=1,...,n\}$. \end{proposition}